-- Maintains an approach to the 16-18 curriculum founded meeting the skills agenda and enabling true social mobility.
-Values are based on inclusivity, breadth and balance through choice of qualification courses, enrichment opportunities, pastoral care and guidance, employer opportunities and additional support. - Has encouraged the continued development of adult education provision at the College and in outreach provision elsewhere in the City; - Has worked in partnership with the LA and other local providers to deliver Information Communication Technology (ICT) and English for Speakers of Other Languages (ESOL) opportunities at a number of outreach locations in the centre and east of the City. - Is trail blazing in its partnerships, working with the local LSEP and being jointly awarded Strategic Development Fund with all the other FE providers in Sussex to lead on Sustainability in the curriculum.
+- Maintains an approach to the 16-18 curriculum founded meeting the skills agenda and enabling social justice.
+Values are based on inclusivity, breadth and balance through choice of qualification courses, enrichment opportunities, pastoral care and guidance, employer opportunities and additional support. - Has encouraged the continued development of adult education provision at the College and in outreach provision elsewhere in the City; - Has worked in partnership with the LA and other local providers to deliver Information Communication Technology (ICT) and English for Speakers of Other Languages (ESOL) opportunities at a number of outreach locations in the centre and east of the City. - Is trail blazing in its partnerships and the Sussex Chamber of Commerce, working with the local LSIP board with the Principal as FE representative on the board.
+The College in its partnership with HE Sussex has been awarded Local Skills Improvement funds (LSIF) to lead on Digital Skills.